-For the LTIP awards granted March 29, 2019 and after, in the case of death or disability, the awards will immediately vest on a pro-rata basis in proportion to the percentage of the vesting period the participant served prior to termination, and the performance-based vesting condition shall be deemed to have been achieved at target level, as applicable.
+For the LTIP awards granted March 29, 2019 and after, in the case of death or disability, the awards will immediately vest on a pro-rata basis in proportion to the percentage of the vesting period the participant served prior to termination, and the performance-based vesting condition shall be deemed to have been achieved at target level, as applicable, except that for the awards granted March 2, 2021, only outstanding and incomplete measurement periods shall be deemed to have been achieved at target level.
 In the event of voluntary resignation (other than for good reason, as defined in the applicable award agreements), any unvested portion of an award will be forfeited.